 • The Superior Scholastic Achievement Award

 Dr. Wade is a native of Moulton, Alabama.
 He has been involved in the Junior Church Youth Group with First Presbyterian in Columbia and also served as deacon.
-In addition to his community involvement, Dr. Wade is a member of the following organizations:
+In addition to his community service, Dr. Wade is a member of the following organizations:

 • American Academy of Orthopedic Surgeons